Questions? Contact Us

 Distance DNP Students

-Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in several states (highlighted below).
-See the State Authorization for Distance Education page at Mizzou Online to learn more.
+Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in several states.
+See the Missouri Online state authorization website to learn more.

 How to Apply